 This signature jollof rice is famous Nigerian food.
 A Nigerian party is not complete without jollof rice!
 There is a theory that the Nigerian party jollof rice is unique.

 Well, the food has a special taste and aroma that is different from ordinary jollof rice.
-Most Nigerians look forward to owanbe parties, to enjoy this delicious food.
+Most Nigerians look forward to owanbe parties, to enjoy this takeout Nigerian food.

 - Banga Soup (Ofe Akwu) With Rice

-Ofe akwu as it is fondly called by the Igbo’s is a very important part of Nigeria food, banga soup is a kind of stew made from palm fruit, often eaten with rice.
+Ofe akwu as it is fondly called by the Igbo’s is a very important part of Nigerian food, Banga soup is a kind of stew made from palm fruit, often eaten with rice.
 A must to include in your Nigerian food timetable.

 - Tuwo Shinkafa